riversyang/OIPs/OIPs/oip-2.md

 We provide a web portal, SDKs, and APIs for financial product creators from both tech and non-tech backgrounds to easily create financial products for cryptocurrency investors.

-Along with the development of the platform, it turns out the original architecture built before no longer supports the further development of the system, thus we need to have a new architecture of the financial component based, which is highly extensible, reusable and makes developing of financial products much easier.
+Along with the development of the platform, it turns out the [original architecture](https://github.com/Olympus-Labs/OIPs/blob/master/OIPs/oip-1.md) built before no longer supports the further development of the system, thus we need to have a new architecture of the financial component based, which is highly extensible, reusable and makes developing of financial products much easier.

 ## Overall design

-The overall idea is to have the entire system in different layers, each layer is consisted of its own parts.
-We will have 4 layers built into the system.
+The overall idea is to have the entire system in different layers, each layer consists of its own parts.
+We will have four layers built into the system.

 #### Layer 1: MOT